pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **General changes**

-- Revamp the [System Status](https://status.tidbcloud.com/) page for better insights into TiDB Cloud system health.
+- Enhance the [System Status](https://status.tidbcloud.com/) page to provide better insights into TiDB Cloud system health and performance.

     To access it, visit <https://status.tidbcloud.com/> directly, or navigate via the [TiDB Cloud console](https://tidbcloud.com) by clicking **?** in the lower-right corner and selecting **System Status**.

 **Console changes**

-- Refine the **VPC Peering** page layout to improve user experience of [VPC Peering creation](/tidb-cloud/set-up-vpc-peering-connections.md) for [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters.
+- Refine the **VPC Peering** page layout to improve the user experience for [creating VPC Peering connections](/tidb-cloud/set-up-vpc-peering-connections.md) in [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters.

 ## July 2, 2024